utdata/icj-class/static-apps/static-06-bake-blog.md

 Let's finish this out.

 - Clean up `_includes/nav.njk` to remove the bits about the example index and the Library books, since we aren't using those.
 You might peruse that books list while you are there, as it is another example of using loops.
+- Make sure all your pages have a good page title and page description.
+Remember that you update this using a `block page_title` and `block page_description`.
 - Commit everything and push it again to Github.
 Make sure your site works well on the published link, as sometimes issues arise in publishing that are not apparent in your dev environment.
 - Turn in your Github repo link to the Canvas assignment.